We shall start with a brief history of the Indian Education system, which is quite different and exciting to know.

 Primary schooling starts for children who are six years old that consists of classes one to five.
-This level of education is crucial to every child because this is the stage where they learn various subject topics.
-Off-late, There is quite a change in the education system with the advent of technology, which has simplified the teaching and learning methods.
+And, this level of education is crucial to every child because this is the stage where they learn various subject topics.
+Also, there is quite a change in the education system with the advent of technology, which has simplified the teaching and learning methods.

 Would you like to know some exciting trends practiced in different schools in India?

 The upper secondary is a combination of two years of lower secondary and two years of higher secondary education, i.e., class nine to twelve.
-More subjects or choice of topics can be chosen by the students who can later follow as the mainstream subject for specialization.
-Students appear in board exams, class 10, and grade 12.
-The marks scored in the Board decides the subject stream to choose further in higher studies.
+Usually, students choose more subjects or choice of topics.
+And, later follow as the mainstream subject for specialization.
+Moreover, students appear in board exams, class 10, and grade 12.
+Particularly, the marks scored in the Board decides the subject stream in higher studies.

-The various curriculum bodies that govern the Indian school education are;
+The various curriculum bodies that govern Indian school education are:

-The total number of students in the higher education sector is vast, which makes the country third largest in the world.
-Colleges, Universities, and Research centers come in the category of higher education and, students go for it after completing twelfth standard or any intermediate course.
+The total number of students in the higher education sector is vast, which makes the country the third-largest in the world.
+So, Colleges, Universities, and Research centers come in the category of higher education.
+Usually, most students go for it after completing twelfth standard or any intermediate course.